Three Mile Cross

-Three Mile Cross is a village in the civil parish of Shinfield, to the south of Reading, and immediately north of the adjoining village of Spencers Wood, in the English county of Berkshire.
-In the 1960s, the M4 Motorway was built and became a natural barrier between the village and Reading.
-In the 1980s, the A33 Swallowfield Bypass severed roads to the village of Grazeley lying to the west.
+Three Mile Cross is a village in the Borough of Wokingham, Berkshire, England, around 3 mi to the south of Reading town centre.
+Along with the adjoining village of Spencers Wood to the south, it forms a part of the civil parish of Shinfield.
+The Village also is home to the Mereoak Park & Ride & Mereoak Park.

+In the 1960s, the M4 Motorway was built and became an artificial barrier between the village and Reading.
+In the 1980s, the A33 Swallowfield Bypass severed roads to the Estate of Mereoak park lying in the Reading direction.